 Occupational therapy improves the lives of patients suffering from physical and mental impairments.
 Through exercise and lifestyle changes, therapists teach patients how to overcome limitations imposed by:

 Regardless of their affliction, treatments are always tailored to the individual – how well they can move and what information their brain can process.
 Besides exercise, therapists might suggest new strategies for daily living, such as altering the patient’s routine or breaking chores up into smaller tasks.
-Therapists might also show patients how to use prosthetic devices or install safety equipment in their home.
+Therapists might also show patients and thier families how to use prosthetic devices or install safety equipment in their home.
 Or they may teach patients how to soothe symptoms with splinting, massage, or compression garments.